General Protections

 General protections are a safeguard of your industrial activities and absence from work.
-It also protects adverse treatment because of your race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
+It also protects adverse treatment because of your race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
 Importantly, General protections also prohibit adverse treatment because an employee has exercised, proposes to exercise or simply has, a “Workplace Right”.
-An employee has a workplace right if he or she:

 For an action by an employer to be considered adverse, the employer must have: